How to choose the best postdoc position - title

 How to choose the best outcomes?

-In summary, you should enjoy your postdoc period and make it a good time.
-You should go for the big wins such as high impact factors, big grants and fancy techniques.
-However, you should consider carefully the costs for your relationship, family and finances by addressing the questions raised above.
+In summary, you should enjoy your postdoc position and make it a good time.
+You should go for the big wins, such as high-impact factors, big grants, and fancy techniques.

 Recommended reading